-Montgomery Theft Crime Lawyers
+Montgomery County Theft Crime Lawyers

 Defending Clients Facing Theft Charges in Norristown & Beyond

-If you have been accused of theft in Pennsylvania, it is important to consult with a knowledgeable criminal defense lawyer before making any statements to law enforcement officials.
+If you have been accused of theft in Pennsylvania, it is essential to consult with a knowledgeable criminal defense lawyer before making any statements to law enforcement officials.
 The consequences of a theft crime conviction are severe, and a skilled attorney can help you explore effective defense strategies.

 In Pennsylvania, a theft crime involves stealing another person or party’s movable property (tangible objects such as merchandise or cars) or immovable property (intangible objects such as electronic funds or real estate interest).
 The criminal penalties for theft are based on the value of the stolen property.